110550046/VisDL-HW3/README.md

 pip install torch torchvision numpy opencv-python tqdm Pillow pycocotools
 ```
 ### Training
 Just run the training cell (3rd cell) in the .ipynb file.
+Or you can saperate the training cell as main.py.

 ### Inference
 Just run the inference cell (last cell) in the .ipynb file.
+Or you can saperate the inference cell as predict.py.

 ## Performance Snapshot
 ![image](https://github.com/user-attachments/assets/3b0798fd-a5c3-47dd-bc1c-ab90caf52d52)